 Coming Soon to Macomb County

-The Detroit Zoological Society has selected Macomb County as the home of the Great Lakes Nature Center, which will focus on the water and wildlife of the Great Lakes.
+The Detroit Zoological Society has selected Macomb County as the home of the Great Lakes Center for Nature, which will focus on the water and wildlife of the Great Lakes.

-The Great Lakes Nature Center will be primarily funded through private and foundation contributions.
-In addition, efforts are underway to secure public funding from various environmental departments and agencies.
-To make a donation, contact Tricia Brosnahan at (248) 336-5728 or firstname.lastname@example.org.
+The Great Lakes Center for Nature will be primarily funded through private and foundation contributions.
+In addition, efforts are underway to secure public funding from various agencies.
+To make a donation, contact Kayne Karnbach at (248) 336-5754 or firstname.lastname@example.org.